anafricanlegend1

 Claude Opara

 Claude is a Nigerian author, artist, architect and project manager.
-An avid movie watcher, history buff and football fan, he also has a penchant for travel and adventure.
-Claude has authored a few books ...And the Night Hissed being his first novel, a historical thriller about a slave raid gone awry.
-He has also written and published two lighthearted comics and a children's storybook under his An African Legend series.
+An avid movie watcher, history buff and football fan, he also has a penchant for nature, travel and adventure.
+He has authored a few books with ...And the Night Hissed being his first novel, a historical thriller about a slave raid gone awry.
+He has also written and published two lighthearted comics and a children's storybook under his An African Legend series which were endorsed by NERDC and distributed to schools nationwide by UBEC (Universal Basic Education Commission) as a library resource.
 Claude is also the co-founder of Teambooktu.com.

 1 thought on “MOREMI: An African Legend